gem/oq-engine/doc/installing/cluster.md

 Have read [Universal installation script](universal.md)

 ### Master node
-Clone the repository of engine in the /home folder that must be shared with the workers.
+Clone the repository of engine in the shared_dir folder that is shared with the workers.
-On the Master node the method server must be used from the folder /home/oq-engine
+On the Master node the method server must be used from the folder /shared_dir/oq-engine

 ## OpenQuake Engine 'master' node configuration File